Can I run my franchise as an incorporated business?

-Formed in the UK in 1995, TaxAssist Accountants is the leading franchised accounting organization in the UK and Ireland.
+Formed in the UK in 1995, TaxAssist Accountants is a leading franchised accounting organization in the UK, Ireland and Australia.
 TaxAssist Accountants has many years’ experience in operating a substantial global network of branded offices that is well recognized and respected in their domestic market.

 Unlike some of our competitors, we have no other business interests or our own accounting practice to support.
 The five UK Executive Directors have a breadth of business experience which they bring to the franchise.
 Karl Sandall had 26 years working for a major clearing bank and is an ex bank manager; Sarah Robertson is a Chartered Marketer who previously operated her own Marketing and PR company; Phil Sullivan spent 26 years with HSBC achieving Executive Management status before leaving to establish his own business in 2006 providing corporate and commercial advisory services; James Mattam has spent his entire full time career with TaxAssist Accountants and has vast exerience in IT, marketing, business development and training and Daren Moore has over 26 years' experience in the accountancy practice sector, having worked his way up from accounts trainee to a member of the Management Board of Price Bailey LLP where he had an outstanding track record of achievement.

 I am a qualified accountant.
 Do I still need to go on all of the training and pay the full franchise fee?